oggnimodd/noflix/README.md

 ## How to Develop Locally

-To develop the Flavorful application locally, you need to follow these steps:
+To develop the Noflix application locally, you need to follow these steps:

 1. Clone the repository to your local machine.
 2. Install the project dependencies by running `bun install` in the terminal.